Faculty

 Contact

 Dan Battey, Ph.D. spent time in urban schools and noticed racial inequities in instruction, especially for Black and Latinx students, when he was inspired to push for ways to better identify and address those inequities.
-Consequently, his research has come to serve as a catalyst to help teachers to be aware of these disparities and to initiate the conversation on how they can better supper historically marginalized students so they can realize their full potential.
-Challenging traditional thinking, his research examines issues of race and how patterns of reasoning can limit a student’s exposure to more detailed and complex mathematical concepts and instructional methods.
-Some of his most recent work looks specifically at the racial match between teachers and students, and the impact it has on student-teacher relationships and student achievement.
+Consequently, his research has come to serve as a catalyst to help teachers to be aware of these disparities and to initiate the conversation on how they can better support historically marginalized students so they can realize their full potential.
+Challenging traditional thinking, his research examines issues of race and how deficit framings can limit a student’s exposure to more demanding mathematical concepts and instructional methods.
+Some of his most recent work looks specifically at the racial match between teachers and students, and the impact it has on student-teacher relationships and student learning.

-Currently Battey serves as professor of elementary mathematical education at the GSE, teaching his students to develop equitable practices and culturally inclusive classrooms.
-He strives to support effective teaching methods for students of elementary mathematics and to open conversations with teachers on how to use culturally sustaining practices in math.
+Currently, Battey serves as professor of elementary mathematical education at the GSE, teaching his students to develop culturally sustaining mathematics classrooms.
+He strives to support effective teaching methods for students of elementary mathematics and to open conversations with teachers on how to use inclusive practices in math.

 Education: